 See location on Google maps.

-10 minutes walk from the main bus station.
-5 minutes walk from Canterbury West
+10 minutes walk from Canterbury Bus Station.
+5 minutes walk from Canterbury West train station.